chardon55/silk-carousel-lite/README.md

     height: "450px",                     // Height (Default: "450px")
     imageSrcs: new Array,                // Images URLs Array
     anchorHrefs: new Array,              // Links Hrefs Array
-    htBoardTexts: new Array,             // Hyper-text Board Contents for Each Slide
+    captions: new Array,                 // Caption for Each Slide
     _outline: true,                      // Show Outline (Default: true)
     playToggleBtn: true,                 // Show Play/Pause Button (Default: true)
     hideBtnsWhenMouseLeaves: true,       // Hide Buttons When Mouse Leaves (Default: true)
-    htBoardBackground: true,             // Show Background of the Hyper-text Board (Default: true)
+    captionBg: true,                     // Whether show background of the caption (Default: true)
     customLearnMoreContent: new Array,   // Custom Content of "Learn More" Button for Each Slide
     startFrom: 1,                        // Start from Which Slide (Default: 1)
     indicatorFilters: new Array,         // Progress Bars' Filters for Each Slide